 The following Management's Discussion and Analysis should be read in conjunction with TimefireVR Inc. financial statements and the related notes thereto.
-The Management's Discussion and Analysis contains forward-looking statements that involve risks and uncertainties, such as statements of our plans, cryptocurrency business, business objectives, and intentions of pursuing business in the cryptocurrency area.
+The Management's Discussion and Analysis contains forward-looking statements that involve risks and uncertainties, such as statements relating to our liquidity, and our plans in the cryptocurrency business.
 Any statements that are not statements of historical fact are forward-looking statements.
-When used, the words "believe," "plan," "intend," "anticipate," "target," "estimate," "expect," and the like, and/or future-tense or conditional constructions ("will," "may," "could," "should," etc.), or similar expressions, identify certain of these forward-looking statements.
+When used, the words "believe," "plan," "intend," "anticipate," "estimate," "expect," and the like, and/or future-tense or conditional constructions ("will," "may," "could," "should," etc.), or similar expressions, identify certain of these forward-looking statements.
 These forward-looking statements are subject to risks and uncertainties that could cause actual results or events to differ materially from those expressed or implied by the forward-looking statements in this Report on Form 10-Q. The Company's actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of several factors.
 Investors should review the Risk Factors in the Company's Form 10-K for the year ended December 31, 2017.
 Except as required by U.S. securities laws, the Company does not undertake any obligation to update forward-looking statements to reflect events or circumstances occurring after the date of this Report on Form 10-Q.